Chart Color Schemes

 Enfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Enfield's housing structure, as per the latest Census, consisted of 77.1% houses and 22.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Enfield's dwelling structure, as per the latest Census, consisted of 77.1% houses and 22.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 74.6% houses and 25.4% other dwellings.
-Home ownership in Enfield stood at 22.5%, with mortgaged dwellings at 35.4% and rented dwellings at 42.1%.
+Home ownership in Enfield was at 22.5%, with mortgaged dwellings at 35.4% and rented ones at 42.1%.
 The median monthly mortgage repayment was $1,625, higher than Adelaide metro's average of $1,603.
-The median weekly rent in Enfield was $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
-Nationally, Enfield's mortgage repayments were lower at $1,625 compared to Australia's average of $1,863.
+The median weekly rent in Enfield was $320, equal to Adelaide metro's figure.
+Nationally, Enfield's mortgage repayments were lower at $1,625 compared to the Australian average of $1,863, while rents were also lower at $320 compared to the national figure of $375.

 Frequently Asked Questions - Housing